allegroai/clearml-docs/docs/fundamentals/task.md

     task_filter=None  # Optional[Dict]
 )
 ```
-We can search for tasks by either their UUID or their project \ name combination

 It's possible to also filter Tasks by passing filtering rules to `task_filter`.
   For example:
 ```python